-At no time during the review process will the material in these two review files be available to anyone other than the members of the Rank and Tenure Committee [the dean of the School of Theology if appropriate], the dean of the faculty, the academic dean, the provost, the president, legal counsel, or, for those holding CSB (SJU) contracts, the college's Executive Committee of the Board (university's Board of Trustees).
+At no time during the review process will the material in these two review files be available to anyone other than the members of the Rank and Tenure Committee [the dean of the School of Theology if appropriate], the dean of the faculty, the academic dean, the provost, the president, legal counsel, or the Executive Committee of the Board.
 Upon completion of the review process, the review files will be closed.